shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

     In order for the plugin template to be easily extended by others, the template adjustments should be extracted into a separate file.

 First, the template structure is revised.
-The example1.tpl file is now divided into three new files:
+The example1.tpl file is now divided into two new files:

-    *SwagExample1/Resources/views/responsive/frontend/detail/index.tpl (Entry point to extends the responsive template) *SwagExample1/Resources/views/common/frontend/swag_example1/detail_extension.tpl (Contains the source code for the extension)
+    *SwagExample1/Resources/views/frontend/detail/index.tpl (Entry point to extend the template) *SwagExample1/Resources/views/frontend/swag_example1/detail_extension.tpl (Contains the source code for the extension)

 The new files contain the following source code:
 `/.../SwagUpdatePlugin/Resources/views/frontend/detail/index.tpl`